lenamv/Customer_Classification_C2C_store/README.md

-# Market segmentation for a French (C2C) Fashion Store
+# Market Segmentation for a French (C2C) Fashion Store

 Market segmentation for a french (C2C) fashion store using cluster analysis to achieve more effective customer marketing via personalization.
 Process is automated for using with subsequent data.